- Do you have good note taking techniques?

 I’m sure that you have many more questions than I’ve listed above.
 But the point I’m trying to make is that you can use the reading challenge to better your work and your life.
 Now we’re getting to the really good part that involves note taking.
 When people participate in the Read the World Extreme Reading Challenge, I recommend that they take detailed notes.
 I have already talked about good note taking techniques.

 I’d like to add, that what you read is as important as the amount of reading that you do.
 To expand your mind and way of thinking, you have to read broadly.
 This means reading about diverse topics.
 You could read about current events, business, history and biographies of people whom you admire and so on.
 But make sure that you are reading enough books to make you more valuable and marketable.
 Books that answer the questions listed above.

 You have to think about how you can apply what you’re reading to improve your personal and professional life.
 And that’s why an effective note taking method is key.
-Since an important element of the Read the World Extreme Reading Challenge is reading books to acquire new skills and to perform better at work, you’re reading books to gain specialized knowledge and skill.
+Since an important element of the Strategic Reading Challenge is reading books to acquire new skills and to perform better at work, you’re reading books to gain specialized knowledge and skill.
 This makes note-taking skills even more important.
 You have to remember the new concepts, so that you can apply them to your work.

 Additionally, I have created a handy guide to walk you through the process of taking better notes, while listening and reading.
 In the guide, I include common abbreviations to speed up the note taking process, as well as a lot of tips and hacks.
 This will also give you what you need to thrive in 2020, because you’ll know how to take better notes while reading books to learn a new skill.
 I have put all the information you need in one spot, and the guide is very short.
-Buy a copy today!
+Buy a copy today for $5.99!